Meet the team

 Party trick: Dancing like there’s no tomorrow

-Signature dish: Spaghetti Bolognese
+Signature dish: Tacos

-Party trick: Authentic owl call
+Party trick: Origami

 The Arts in Health team relies on the goodwill of our dedicated team of volunteers.
 We also regularly work with professional artists and musicians on a variety of creative projects across the Trust.